rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

 A command should be acknowledged when received using CommandResponse, but for certain commands this is no guarantee that the command really is executed.
-To confirm command execution, Primary TLC:s needs to subscribe to corresponding statuses and check whether expected statues changes according to command.
+To confirm command execution, Leader TLC needs to subscribe to corresponding statuses and check whether expected statues changes according to command.